glitch-iith/OpenGL/1 Getting Started/README.md

 ## A note on libraries

-In the setting up process, you might remember that I've asked you to download a folder named ```Src``` and place it in your C: drive.
+From the setting up process, you might remember that I've asked you to download a folder named ```Src``` and place it in your C: drive.
 If you've opened it, you might have noticed the following 2 folders:
 1. GLFW
 2. GLEW